Matthew Salenger, AIA, AA dipl. hons.

 coLAB studio co-founder, managing partner;

 Having spent 9 years in college studying both studio art and architecture, Matthew continues to work as both an artist and architect.
-As of 2024, (along with Maria) he has collaboratively designed and/or managed nearly every coLAB studio project, thus far completing 25 constructed buildings and 25 public artworks in Arizona, California, Hawai’i, Florida, and Oregon.
-He also provides consultation services for other designers on Biophilic Design, the Integrated Design Process, and Public Art Planning.
+As of 2025, (alongside Maria) he has played a key role in the design and management of nearly every coLAB studio project, contributing to the completion of 25 constructed buildings and 25 public artworks across Arizona, California, Hawai’i, Florida, and Oregon.
+In addition to his architectural and artistic endeavors, he offers consultation services to other designers on Biophilic Design, the Integrative Design Process, and Public Art Planning.

-Matthew has co-founded and led multiple community organizations such as The Living Building Challenge Sonoran Collaborative, Urban Choices, Citizens for a Vibrant Apache Corridor, Southwest Regenerative Development Cohort, and the Phoenix Regenerative Development Group.
-Since 2019 he has been learning to work as a Regenerative Practitioner.
+Beyond his professional work, Matthew has co-founded and led numerous community organizations, including The Living Building Challenge Sonoran Collaborative, Urban Choices, Citizens for a Vibrant Apache Corridor, and the Sonoran Collaborative Regenerative Development Cohort.
+Since 2019, he has been deepening his expertise as a Regenerative Practitioner, continually expanding his approach to sustainable and community-driven development.

-"I was raised on the colorful slopes of Maui's north shore in the 1970s and 80s, where the landscapes and buildings were, at the time, mostly beautiful, historic, and unique.
-That is often no longer the case.
-Similarly, in my 25+ years of living in Phoenix, I have seen sprawl perpetuate many negative issues (economic, aesthetic, social, and health related).
-Because of the positive experiences I had as a young person, I feel a responsibility to make positive impacts on all the communities I work with.”
+“I grew up on the vibrant slopes of Maui’s north shore in the 1970s and 80s, surrounded by landscapes and buildings that were, at the time, beautiful, historic, and unique.
+Over the years, some of that character has faded.
+Similarly, in my 25+ years living in Phoenix, I’ve witnessed how unchecked sprawl has contributed to economic, aesthetic, social, and health challenges.

 Maria Salenger, AIA